Thanks to Dave Rowntree for many of the player images after 1984.

 He soon signed a deal with League Two Portsmouth, having turned down interest from Championship and League One clubs.
 After a season at Fratton Park, he joined League One Crawley Town in July 2014 and racked up 79 appearances in two seasons, the second as captain.

-The heavily-tattooed Bradley became a popular selection at the heart of Argyle's defence over the next two seasons, and was named the club's Player of the Year for the 2016-17 League Two promotion-winning campaign.
+The heavily-tattooed Bradley became a popular selection at the heart of Argyle's defence over the next two seasons, and was named the club's Player of the Year for the promotion-winning 2016-17 campaign, as well being named in both the EFL Team of the Season and PFA Team of the Season.
+He was also a regular recipient of the "Magic Hat" song, as was very en vogue with supporters.

 At the end of his second season he was offered a new deal to extend his stay at Argyle, but a number of clubs expressed an interest, and at the start of June 2018 he confirmed on social media that he would be leaving Home Park, on the same day that Argyle signed former Rochdale centre-back Niall Canavan.
 Bradley was unveiled a week later at Luton Town, newly promoted from League Two and Argyle's rivals in League One for 2018-19.